8 may

 Two-factor authentication for MariProject

-Access that has strong security is not only useful for online banking.
-Applications that allow access to...
+An access point with strong security is not only useful for online banking.
+Applications that allow access to ...

 SAP Business One 10